jacobkapitein/portfolio-website/content/projects/iss.md

 1. **Displacement maps.**
 I made use of displacement maps to make the globa a little more interesting.
 You can see the mountains sticking out of the globe.
 Those mountains are even on the real life place where they should be.
-2. **Calculating the ISS position.** This was by far the most challenging thing to do.
+2. **Displaying the ISS position on a globe.** This was by far the most challenging thing to do.
 To be honest, I'm not a math genius.
 This was challenging because I retrieve the ISS coordinates from a public API.
 The coordinates are delivered in a "longitude-latitude" format.
 How would one place those 2D coordinates on a 3D globe?
 I overcame this challenge by dividing it into smaller problems.
 Positioning the coordinates around a cilinder is easy.
 Then I proceeded to translate the cilinder to a globe.